stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 federated voting next, then detail protocol messages in the subsections that follow.

+The protocol goes through four phases:  NOMINATION, PREPARE, COMMIT, and EXTERNALIZE.
+The NOMINATION and PREPARE phases run concurrently (though PREPARE's messages are sent earlier and it ends before PREPARE ends).
+The COMMIT and EXTERNALIZE phrases are exclusive, with COMMIT occurring immediately after PREPARE and EXTERNALIZE immediately after COMMIT.

 ## Federated voting

 Federated voting is a process through which nodes _confirm_